Skip to content

 12. Room Layout System: FAQs

-Why does my living room feel tight even if it is large?
+Why does my living room feel small even though it is large?

-What is the 36-inch rule and when can I deviate?
+What is the 36-inch rule in furniture layout?

 Previous Post Next Post